Meet The Team

 Social Media Coordinator

-Kay is a creative professional who has been working with children and performing arts, since she was a kid herself.
+Kay is a creative professional who has been working with children and performing arts, since she was a child.
 Education did not come easily for her, and it gave her a passion for helping others find their strengths.
 In her youth she performed, choreographed, and directed in musical theater, competitive puppetry, and mixed media art.

-As she began a family of her own and her son was young, she worked in the service industry and hotel management.
 Her passion for education and helping others led her to work with the local library, home education classes, and the Sci-Tech Co-op.
 It also allowed her the opportunity to establish a support group for women and mothers.
 In an effort to reclaim her own education, she enrolled her son in a charter school and returned to college.
 She received her AA in Education from Mountain View College and her BS from Texas Tech's College of Education 2+1 program.

 In her free time, she loves writing, knitting, singing, and dancing.
 But she most loves watching her son shine as the drumline section leader in the marching band.